North Toledo Bend Loop

 Surrounded by the Sabine National Forest, visitors are provided with breathtaking views of the Toledo Bend shoreline as well as excellent wildlife viewing all year.
 Operated by the Sabine River Authority, the East Hamilton Boat Ramp Recreational Area is located within a mature pine forest adjacent to riparian habitat.
 These habitats support a diversity of birds and other wildlife.

 Look along the shorelines for various herons and egrets.
-In the winter, scan the lake for waterfowl and Bald Eagles.
-Resident pine forest species include Red-bellied, Downy, and Pileated Woodpeckers; Blue Jay; Carolina Chickadee, American Kestrel; Tufted Titmouse; Carolina Wren, Pine Warbler, and Eastern Bluebird.
-During the summer, Woodthrush, White-eyed Vireo, Blue Grosbeak, Summer Tanager, Hooded Warbler, American Redstart, Indigo and Painted Buntings, and Eastern Towhee occur quite regularly.
+In the winter, scan the lake for waterfowl and Bald Eagle.
+Resident pine forest species include woodpeckers, Carolina Chickadee, American Kestrel, Tufted Titmouse, Carolina Wren, Pine Warbler and Eastern Bluebird.
+During the summer, Woodthrush, White-eyed Vireo, Blue Grosbeak, Summer Tanager, Hooded Warbler, American Redstart, Indigo and Painted Buntings and Eastern Towhee occur quite regularly.
 Many colorful migratory songbirds travel through this area during the spring and fall months.

 Red Hills Lake

-From the intersection of Hwy 87 and Hwy 21 in Milam, go north on Hwy 87 for 2.5 miles to the lake.
+From the intersection of Hwy.
+87 and Hwy.
+21 in Milam, go north on Hwy.
+87 for 2.8 miles to the lake entrance on right.

 Red Hills Lake recreation area offers a picturesque 19-acre lake amidst a 17-acre mature pine forest.
-The recreational opportunities offered here include swimming, camping, picnicking, hiking, and wildlife viewing.
-Visitors can drive or walk the main road or enjoy the two short hiking trails (Interpretive Trail and Tower Trail).
-Constructed in the 1940's by the Civilian Conservation Corps, the area is operated by the Yellowpine Ranger District - U.S. Forest Service.
+The recreational opportunities offered here include swimming, camping, picnicking, hiking and wildlife viewing.
+Visitors can drive or walk the main road or enjoy the 2 short hiking trails (Interpretive Trail and Tower Trail).

 A walk across the grassy earthen dam offers a mid-canopy level view into the riparian habitat below.
-Look for Loggerhead Shrike, Brown Thrasher, Northern Cardinal, Northern Mockingbird, Lark Sparrow, Common Grackle, Eastern Meadowlark, and Dickcissel.
-During winter months, look for White-crowned, Swamp, LeConte's, Fox and Grasshopper Sparrows.
-Hiking either of the trails or making your own trail through the pine forest will expose species such as Red-shouldered Hawk, Red-bellied Woodpecker, Downy and Pileated Woodpeckers, Mourning Dove, Eastern Wood-Peewee, Yellow-billed Cuckoo, Carolina Wren and Brown-headed Nuthatch.
-Warbler species present include Yellow-throated, Pine, Swainson's, Hooded, and Black-and-White Warblers.
-Red-eyed and White-eyed Vireos, Northern Parula, Blue Jay and American Crow also reside in the area.
-The lake sometimes seems to be dominated with an abundance of aquatic turtles and watching them bask in the sun is always entertaining
+Look for Loggerhead Shrike, Brown Thrasher, Lark Sparrow, Eastern Meadowlark and Dickcissel.
+During winter months, look for various sparrows.
+Hiking either of the trails or making your own trail through the pine forest will expose species such as Red-shouldered Hawk, Red-bellied, Downy and Pileated Woodpeckers, Mourning Dove, Eastern Wood-Peewee, Yellow-billed Cuckoo, Carolina Wren and Brown-headed Nuthatch.
+Warbler species present include Yellow-throated, Pine, Swainson's, Hooded and Black-and-white Warblers.
+Red-eyed and White-eyed Vireos and Northern Parula also reside in the area.
+The lake sometimes seems to be dominated with an abundance of aquatic turtles and watching them bask in the sun is always entertaining.

 Carrice Creek Bridge Area

-From Milam, go east on Hwy 21 for 5.0 miles to site.
-Site is located on the east end of the Carrice Creek Bridge.
+From Milam, go east on Hwy.
+21 for 6.1 miles to site.
+Site is located on the east end of the Carrice Creek Bridge on the right side of road.

-You may want to allow plenty of time to visit this site during May/ June because you won't want to leave.
 Located on the eastern end of the Carrice Creek Bridge over Carrice Creek on the Toledo Bend Reservoir, this rookery is alive with the sounds of nesting birds.
-The shallow waters support bald cypress, black willow, bays, and lotus pads.
-Birds such as Anhinga, Great Egret, Little Blue Heron, Green Heron, Cattle Egret, and Red-winged Blackbird nest and fledge their young here.
+The shallow waters support bald cypress, black willow, bays and lotus pads.
+Birds such as Anhinga, egrets, herons and Red-winged Blackbird nest and fledge their young here.
 The calls and cackles of these roosting birds bring the vegetation alive with sound and movement.

-After the nesting season is over, the site still provides excellent bird watching opportunities.
+After the nesting season is over, the site still provides excellent bird-watching opportunities.
 Look for ducks in the winter and the occasional Bald Eagle.
-So bring binoculars and/or a camera with a zoom lens to get a picture of the captive audience during the nesting season.

-The Alpine Resort and Marina offers lodging facilities (motel room, RV sites, mobile homes, tent campsites), a boat ramp, Caf_, bait shop, a guide service and other amenities.
+The Alpine Resort and Marina offers lodging facilities, a boat ramp, caf_, bait shop, a guide service and other amenities.
 Habitats include a shallow cove to the west and a bottomland slough to the east.
-The property is shaded under large longleaf pine, sweetgum, and various oak trees.
-Water birds found along the shoreline and cove area include Great and Snowy egrets, Little Blue and Great Blue herons, Killdeer, and Bald Eagles.
-Summer residents include Red-shouldered Hawk, Yellow-billed Cuckoo, Common Nighthawk, Eastern Kingbird, Red-eyed Vireo, Pileated Woodpecker, Prothonotary and Kentucky warblers, Summer Tanager, Painted Bunting and Orchard Oriole.
-Other birds observed in the park area include Blue Jay, Northern Mockingbird, Brown-headed Nuthatch, Northern Cardinal and Cliff Swallows.
+The property is shaded under large longleaf pine, sweetgum and various oak trees.
+Waterbirds found along the shoreline and cove area include herons, egrets, Killdeer and Bald Eagle.
+Summer residents include Red-shouldered Hawk, Yellow-billed Cuckoo, Common Nighthawk, Eastern Kingbird, Red-eyed Vireo, Pileated Woodpecker, Prothonotary and Kentucky Warblers, Summer Tanager, Painted Bunting and Orchard Oriole.
+Other birds observed in the park area include Brown-headed Nuthatch and Cliff Swallow.
 The area also attracts many migratory neotropical bird species during the spring and fall months.